-Connected cars and autonomous vehicles may be the future but we are a still a ways off from the general public accepting their presence on public roads.
-According to a recent survey from AAA, 3 in 4 Americans are afraid of fully self-driving vehicles and this shows there is still a great deal of work to be done.
+Connected vehicles and self-driving cars may be the future but we are a still a ways off from the general public accepting their presence on public roads.
+According to a recent survey from AAA (opens in new tab), 3 in 4 Americans are afraid of fully self-driving vehicles and this shows there is still a great deal of work to be done.

 One of the companies currently trying to improve the security of connected cars as well as the Internet of Things (IoT) is BlackBerry which recently received $40m in funding from the Canadian government to further develop its QNX platform.
 To better understand the issues surrounding autonomous vehicles and connected cars, TechRadar Pro spoke with Grant Courville, VP of Products and Strategy at the company’s QNX group.

 - BlackBerry acquires Cylance for its intelligent security technology

 - EU backs WiFi over 5G for connected cars

 What hurdles do self-driving car makers still have to overcome to assuage consumer fears?

 Autonomous vehicles, in particular self-driving cars, have certainly been generating a great deal of attention in the market over the past few years.
 The technology has many potential benefits for individuals, the environment and the economy.
 However, despite the market hype regarding fully autonomous vehicles for consumers being only a few years away, we know that we all have much more work to do to make the technology safe, secure and reliable.
 This is why we have consistently said that fully autonomous vehicles, also known as Level 5 vehicles, operating anywhere, anytime, anyplace, are a few decades away and you are now starting to see other industry leaders echo these timeframes as well.